How To Start Therapy With Canh

 NOTES

-I do not provide continuous crisis intervention, emergency services, intensive outpatient services, after-hours support, family therapy, care coordination, and/or complex case management services.
+I do not provide continuous crisis intervention, emergency services, after-hours support, family therapy, care coordination, and/or complex case management services.

 I can’t take on clients who are in crisis, actively suicidal and homicidal, active eating disorders, active addiction, and/or problematic substance use due to being a one person practice.